 The one outcome that we think is only partially achieved is that of sharing and disseminating lessons of experience.
 This is discussed above (5. d).
-Projects are generally well documented but not in a format that is attractive to CSOs outside PTF, and neither has a solid effort been made to disseminate this experience in sites more frequently used by CSOs working on governance issues.
-PTF has, however, organized some important workshops and these have been much appreciated, although tend to be restricted to existing PTF partners, and so have not contributed to the sharing of PTF experience to a new audience.
-PTF side-events at big conferences of relevance (such as IACC and CIVICUS World Assemblies) have helped achieve this, and now public events relating to PTF's new book, as well as the book itself, will also be useful in terms of spreading news of PTF-funded successes.
+Projects are generally well documented but not in a format that is attractive to CSOs outside PTF, and neither has a solid effort been made to disseminate this projects...."
+The current evaluator also conducted a Mid-Term Review of the DFID-financed program of PTF, which was similarly positive about PTF's effectiveness.

+experience in sites more frequently used by CSOs working on governance issues.5 PTF has, however, organized some important workshops and these have been much appreciated, although tend to be restricted to existing PTF partners, and so have not contributed to the sharing of PTF experience to a new audience.
+PTF side-events at big conferences of relevance (such as IACC and CIVICUS World Assemblies) have, however, helped achieve this, and now public events relating to PTF's new book, as well as the book itself, will also be useful in terms of spreading news of PTF-funded successes.